 And consistency comes from clarity.

 If you’ve been putting off investing because it feels too complicated, this guide is designed to change that.
-By the end, you’ll have a clear picture of what a beginner portfolio looks like, how to build one, and – more importantly – how to
+By the end, you’ll know exactly what a beginner portfolio looks like, how to build one – and, more importantly, how to stick with it.

 WHAT IS AN INVESTMENT PORTFOLIO – AND WHY DOES IT MATTER?